turingschool/career-development-curriculum/module_one/feedback_ii_team_retro.md

   * What trends do you see?
   * What do you want to keep doing?
   * What do you want to stop doing?
+  * What didn't we say in the initial DTR that we should have addressed?
 3. Decide on action steps:
   * What are the next steps?
   * Who is owning that action step?